rileyedward/gip/README.md

 ### Key Features

-- Quickly make a "WIP commit" for all the work you currently have in-progress.
+- **WIP Commit**: Quickly make a commit for all the work you currently have in-progress.
-- Rebase all recent "WIP commits" into a single commit with a provided message.
+- **WIP Rebasing**: Rebase all recent "WIP Commits" into a single commit with a provided message.

 ## Getting Started